Highlights

 Common causes for AC refrigerant leaks include metal erosion and wear and tear.

 When your AC refrigerant leaks—a common homeowner issue—the appliance doesn’t work as effectively as it should.
-A “drip, drip” may sound daunting, but it’s actually a pretty common problem you can fix.
-From troubleshooting tips to warning signs, use this guide to learn how to identify and fix an AC Freon leak.
+A “drip, drip” may sound daunting, but an AC freon leak is a relatively common problem.
+From troubleshooting tips to warning signs, use this guide to learn how to identify and fix an AC freon leak.

 AC refrigerant is a chemical compound used within an air conditioner.
 The refrigerant’s job is to absorb heat and provide cool air after running through the compressor and evaporator.
 Essentially, an air conditioner’s ability to cool your home is dependent on the AC refrigerant properly operating.